PioneerCode/pioneer-windows-development-environment/README.md

 ## Overview

 A general development environment for Windows.
-It is also worth noting that [I](https://github.com/chad-ramos) use this on daily bases, including on the job.
+It is also worth noting that [I](https://github.com/chad-ramos) use this on a daily basis, including on the job.

 ### Who is this for?

 * Tired of messing up your PC with outdated assets that degrade over time?
-* Tired of the amount of time it takes for you to setup a new dev environment?
+* Tired of the amount of time it takes for you to set up a new dev environment?
 * Prefer some modern-day comforts such as configurable, reproducible and portable environments.

 If you answered yes to any of these questions, then this workflow might be for you.